Programmerino/plandex/docs/docs/cli-reference.md

 `--context-dir/-d`: Base directory to load context from when auto-loading context is enabled.
 Defaults to `.` (current directory).
 Set a different directoy if you don't want all files to be included in the project map.

+`--no-global-context`: Don't load the global context for this plan.

+`--global-context-file`: Override the global context with content from the specified file.

 `--no-auto`: Start the plan with auto-mode 'None' (step-by-step, no automation).

 `--basic`: Start the plan with auto-mode 'Basic' (auto-continue plans, no other automation).